Euthydemus (dialogue)

 The Euthydemus contrasts Socratic argumentation and education with the methods of Sophism, to the detriment of the latter.
 Throughout the dialogue, Euthydemus and Dionysodorus continually attempt to ensnare Socrates with what are presented as deceptive and meaningless arguments, primarily to demonstrate their professed philosophical superiority.

 As in many of the Socratic dialogues, the two Sophists against whom Socrates argues were indeed real people.
 Euthydemus was somewhat famous at the time the dialogue was written, and is mentioned several times by both Plato and Aristotle.
 Likewise, Dionysodorus is mentioned by Xenophon.

 Eristic argument

 Plato defines Euthydemus' and Dionysodorus' argumentation as 'eristic'.
-This literally means "designed for wrangling" ('eris' meaning 'strife' in Greek).
+This literally means "designed for wrangling" (ἐρίς, eris, meaning 'strife' in Greek).
 No matter how one attempts to refute eristic arguments, the argument is designed so that any means of refutation will fail.
 For example, at one point, Euthydemus attempts to prove the impossibility of falsehood:

 "Non-facts do not exist do they?"